Proper IGF-1 Clinical Testing For HGH Products

 By Lisa Wells, RN

 The formulas of most HGH supplements available today have not had any independent clinical trials to measure effectiveness.

-Our ProBLEN formula was independently clinically tested and the result was an average 160.6% increase in IGF-1 after 5 months of therapy.
+Our ProBLEN formula was independently clinically tested and the result was an average 160.6% increase in IGF-1 after five months of therapy.

-This is the highest increase that has been legitimately obtained with a non-prescription HGH product.
+This is the highest blood IGF-1 increase that has been legitimately obtained with a non-prescription HGH product.

 If you are trying to decide which product is best you should know that independent randomized double-blind placebo-controlled IGF-1 clinical studies can be used to measure the effectiveness of any product.

 Because human growth hormone is only in the bloodstream for a couple of minutes before being taken in by the liver measuring an actual HGH level is very involved and time consuming.
 Growth hormone stimulation tests are also risky.
 Some patients have suffered serious complications due to HGH stimulation testing.

 Due to the reasons mentioned above doctors and researchers will usually check the patient's blood IGF-1 level instead, since IGF-1 is stable in the bloodstream longer and is a direct reflection of the amount of human growth hormone in the body.

 All clinical studies should be done by an independent, professional testing facility.
 They should not be done "in-house" or by anyone employed by the company who makes the product, or by any sellers of the product being tested.
 The studies should not be done by anyone who has an interest in the product being tested, or by anyone who could possibly benefit in some way if the product tested well or showed certain results in the study.

 Independent randomized double-blind placebo-controlled IGF-1 clinical studies is accepted as the proper form of testing the effectiveness of HGH supplements.